moding-il/bizdoc.core/README.md

     ]
 ```

-Mask accepts a dot (.) for any character, asterisk (*) for more than one character and hashtag (#) for replacing a character with a character at this position in the base account code.
+Mask accepts a dot (.) for a single character, asterisk (*) for more than one character and hashtag (#) for replacing a character with a character at that position in the base account.
 Hashtags patterns enable drilling up from a base code.

 In addition to roles, a pattern can be set a _rule_.
 See [Rules](#rules) section on how to add an expression.

 The Usage reports use patterns to selectivly show data relevant to the user.
 .
 You can test if the user can view a cirtain set of axes using the AuthorizedAsync() method of the CubeService service.

 > Patterns does not imply to cube charts.
-Use other measure of restriction such as setting the Privileges attribute in cube configuration or overriding the CanView() method of your cube.
+Use other measure of restriction such as setting the Privileges attribute in cube views configuration.

 Patterns can be modified using an administrative utility or by manually editing the configuration file.